Should You Be Doing Trap Bar Deadlifts?

 Is it Really a Deadlift?

 Well, sort of.
-The trap bar deadlift is more of a squat-deadlift hybrid than a pure deadlift, which means less hamstring and spinal erectors engagement compared to the barbell variation.
+The trap bar deadlift is more of a squat-deadlift hybrid than a pure hinge movement, which means less hamstring and spinal erectors engagement compared to the barbell variation.

 At the same time, the trap bar offers a movement that more closely resembles a deadlift than the sumo deadlift itself, partly due to the torso position during the movement.